zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 Default Frontend
 ================

-Default frontend is engaged when logging API is called in a source of logging (e.g.
+Default frontend is engaged when the logging API is called in a source of logging (e.g.
-:c:macro:`LOG_INF`) and is responsible for filtering a message (compile and run time), allocating buffer for the message, creating the message and committing that message.
-Since logging API can be called in an interrupt, frontend is optimized to log the message as fast as possible.
+:c:macro:`LOG_INF`) and is responsible for filtering a message (compile and run time), allocating a buffer for the message, creating the message and committing that message.
+Since the logging API can be called in an interrupt, the frontend is optimized to log the message as fast as possible.

 Log message
 -----------

-Log message contains message descriptor (source, domain and level), timestamp, formatted string details (see :ref:`cbprintf_packaging`) and optional data.
+A log message contains a message descriptor (source, domain and level), timestamp, formatted string details (see :ref:`cbprintf_packaging`) and optional data.
 Log messages are stored in a continuous block of memory.
-Memory is allocated from a circular packet buffer (:ref:`mpsc_pbuf`).
-It has few consequences:
+Memory is allocated from a circular packet buffer (:ref:`mpsc_pbuf`), which has a few consequences:

- * Each message is self-contained, continuous block of memory thus it is suited for copying the message (e.g. for offline processing).
+ * Each message is a self-contained, continuous block of memory thus it is suited for copying the message (e.g. for offline processing).
  * Messages must be sequentially freed.
 Backend processing is synchronous.
 Backend can make a copy for deferred processing.

-Log message has following format:
+A log message has following format:

 +------------------+----------------------------------------------------+
 | Message Header   | 2 bits: MPSC packet buffer header                  |